nplatonov/ASTDmapper/README.md

 + `LME_2013_polygon.shp`
 + `LME_2013_polygon.shx`

 Optionally, to save disk space, zip them (with junked paths) to `LME_2013_polygon.shp.zip` filename.
+This filename is specified in `pamefile` variable.

 ### R-packages